 And if you’ve taken care of (1), the tips on this page will help make (2) more likely to happen.

-Since I first wrote about Sending CDs To Radio in 2008, social media and Web 2.0 have substantially changed the way new music gets heard.
-The original piece still contains important information on how record releases work – while getting white label CDs into the hands of the right radio producers is still the dominant factor in breaking a hit record.
-But physical discs and traditional media are longer the whole story – and here are some of the changes since that original post was written:
+Since I first wrote this piece about Sending CDs To Radio in 2008, social media have drastically changed the way new music gets heard.
+The original piece above still contains important information on how record releases work – while getting white label CDs into the hands of the right radio producers is still the dominant factor in breaking a hit record.
+But physical discs and traditional media are longer the whole story – and here are some of the changes since the above was written:

-A release date is still key to promoting new music, but nowadays the music industry openly acknowledges that said date is mostly chosen for promotional purposes.
-Many pluggers now give it the more accurate name of a “focus date”.
-And as Christopher from The Metaphorical Boat points out below, the traditional choice of Mondays for these dates has now shifted to Sundays.
+A release date is still key to promoting new music, but the music industry now openly acknowledges that this date is mostly for promotional purposes only.
+Pluggers now give it the more accurate name of a “focus date“.
+And the traditional choice of Mondays for these dates has now mostly shifted to Fridays.

 Having a gobsmacking record in the first place is key and, if you do, then radio will be keen to play it.
 But everyone likes to back a winner.
-So if two equally outstanding artists are competing for the same “free play” slot, then online “buzz” will now be a decisive factor.
+So if two equally outstanding artists are competing for the same Free Play slot, then their relative “traction” on social media will now be a decisive factor.
 Let’s suppose Artist A has 167 “likes” on Facebook, a few hundred Soundcloud plays and no Twitter account.
 And that Artist B has a 4,000 Twitter followers, similar amounts on Facebook and their Soundcloud is plastered with likes and comments from other users.
 If you had just one slot and both records were equally good, which would YOU choose?

-Music blogs are increasingly a major influence on how new music gets heard.
-Radio producers and DJs from Zane Lowe to Lauren Laverne regularly check out who’s hot and happening on Hype Machine.
+In the last ten years music blogs became a major influence on how new music gets heard.
+Radio producers and DJs from Huw Stephens to Lauren Laverne regularly check out who’s hot and happening on Hype Machine.
 Most music bloggers work unpaid and are driven by passion, not fashion.
 If they adore your track they’ll review it/embed it/link to it or even interview you – without caring how many friends you have on Facebook.
 Online word of mouth can spread quickly and easily without reference to airplay.
 Again, all you have to be is good.

 BBC Introducing is now an established part of the UK’s emerging music scene and represents a unique effort by the BBC to provide free resources and opportunities for all emerging artists.
 Some people accuse Introducing of fast-tracking inexperienced artists to major sessions, festivals and daytime radio exposure long before they’re ready.
 Nonetheless thanks to this amazing BBC initiative, musicians don’t have to jump through all the above hoops (and deal with all the promo discs/release date nonsense) to get their first radio play.
 The ins and outs of how it works are dealt with elsewhere on this blog, but the BBC Introducing Uploader provides an excellent alternative to sending CDs to radio.

-Founded in 2009, a year after the above piece was written, the internet-only station Amazing Radio with its stellar roster of presenters has been making huge waves in the emerging music scene.
+Founded in 2009, a year after the above piece was written, the well-named station Amazing Radio with its stellar roster of presenters has been making huge waves in the emerging music scene.
 Not only do they play new artists, they play nothing but new artists.
 Upload your music to their sister website Amazing Tunes and your material becomes eligible for airplay on the station.
 Again, no CDs needed.
+The station currently broadcasts online and also on DAB radio in London and Dublin.

 FRESH ON THE NET

-Although we’re only one small part of the picture, let me finish with a quick plug.
-Early in 2012 Fresh On The Net came to an end as a radio show and migrated online.
+Although we’re only one small part of the picture, let me finish with a quick plug for Fresh On The Net.
 Our team of dedicated volunteers share my determination to help new talent get heard, and if you send us a track any Monday to Thursday, several of us will take a listen.
 If we like it, we’ll publish it on our Listening Post that weekend.
+I’ll also consider it for my BBC Introducing Mixtape on 6 Music.

 Simple as that.